cyaoyapi/sdl_exercises_Clanguage/README.md

 # sdl_exercises_Clanguage
-Just somme exercises in C language using the SDL Library.
+Just some exercises in C language using the SDL Library.